The Short Version

 We know you have a short attention span.
 Here are some quick rules to get you playing.

 Each player picks one card from their hand and submits it to the Judge face-down.
+You pick the card that you think deserves the punishment that is shown face up.
 The Judge flips the cards once everyone has submitted.

 You have one goal: to convince the Judge and other players that the card you picked is the worst one on the table for whatever hilarious, annoying, or awful reason.
+You want to tailor your argument to the punishment on the table.
 Everyone gets a turn at making their “opening argument” as to why their card is the absolute worst.
 Once everyone has said their piece, bring the pandemonium.
 Challenge others’ cases, and enhance your own.
 What’s that saying?
 Oh yeah.
 When they go low, you go low too.

 Once the Judge has heard enough, they decide which card is the worst of the worst.
 Whoever played that card wins the round.
-The Judge flips a Punishment Card.
-The card and the points go to the winner.
+The Punishment card and the points go to the winner.
 Rinse and repeat with a new Judge every round.

-The game ends when one player has racked up five points, or when the Punishment Deck runs out of cards, or when someone plays the Whistleblower card (there’s more about Legal Strategy Cards below).
+The game ends when one player has racked up five points, or when the Punishment Deck runs out of cards.

 The Long Version